truongtrongtin/leave-tracker-api/plugins-enabled/README.md

 This folder are ignored from the source code.
-Put all adminer plugin config files here.
-Ex: google service json
+Put all credential files here. https://www.adminer.org/en/plugins/

 For docker container, just put this folder to the host of running container.
 The mounting config is already in `docker-compose.prod.yml`